djnavarro/learning-cpp/notes/chapter-04.md

 ## Chapter summary

-...Blah blah blah.
-I'll fill this bit in later...
+The chapter focuses on the software design process.
+The first part of the of the chapter is focused on principles to consider when designing software:

+- **Abstraction**: Write code that works in a more general scenarios that the immediate use case.
+Writing templates is a useful pattern for this (though I haven't gotten to those yet).
+It's a bit tricky working out how much to abstract though, since premature abstraction can be a mistake too.
+(I refuse to use the term "code smells" - it has always rubbed me the wrong way - but I guess that's one of those)
+- **Code reuse**: Don't reinvent the wheel every time.
+Consider using code libraries written by others (assuming the licence allows it), or reuse code you've written.
+External libraries (e.g. [fmt](https://fmt.dev/)) are a little tricky for me right now because I haven't gotten to [CMake](https://cmake.org/) or [vcpkg](https://vcpkg.io/) yet, but the principles are familiar.
+The discussion around reuse is generally pretty nuanced, I think.
+For instance, it talks a lot about the pros and cons of taking a dependency on an external library, which is a refreshing change from a lot of the blanket "dependencies = bad" framing I see online sometimes.
-Okay, so most of this makes sense to me.
-Fundamentally, the point is that if you're building software rather than writing a script, it's a good idea to spend time sketching out what you think the structure of that software is, *before* you start writing any code.
+- **Design from the beginning**: Fundamentally, the point is that if you're building software rather than writing a script, it's a good idea to spend time sketching out what you think the structure of that software is, *before* you start writing any code.

-A design document that specifies this plan might start out as a basic sketch.
+The book then moves into talking about the practicalities of the design process.
+The goal is to produce a design document that specifies in advance how the software should work.
+This plan might start out as a basic sketch.
 As you put together the sketch you'll start fleshing out specific classes, their methods and fields, and the ways they interact.
 It's an iterative process: you might realise some parts of your plan are wrong, redesign, etc.

+Keeping to the spirit of these notes I'll try to do one of these things myself.

 ## An informal sketch